google/visualblocks/custom_nodes/README.md

    in the node graph.
 This includes actions like connecting or disconnecting edges, adding or removing nodes, or updating inputs/properties through editors.
-It is your responsibility to make sure the implementation is optimzed, such as caching results, de-duping inputs data, etc.
+It is your responsibility to make sure the implementation is optimized, such as caching results, de-duping inputs data, etc.

 1. Send outputs.